 SINGAPORE'S CONTRIBUTION TO THE SDGs

-Singapore has been sharing our experience on sustainable development with fellow developing countries through technical assistance under the Singapore Cooperation Programme (SCP), specifically the Sustainable Development Programme (SDP) under the SCP.
-Since 1992, we have trained more than 131,000 officials from over 170 countries in areas such as water and sanitation (SDG 6) and sustainable cities (SDG 11).
-Nonetheless, the unprecedented scale and ambition of the 2030 Agenda require renewed commitment and enhanced partnership from all stakeholders.
+Singapore has been sharing our experience on sustainable development with fellow developing countries through technical assistance under the Singapore Cooperation Programme (SCP), which was established in 1992.
+More than 131,000 officials from over 170 countries have participated in SCP courses in areas such as water and sanitation (SDG 6), sustainable cities (SDG 11), and climate action (SDG 13).
+Nonetheless, the unprecedented scale and ambition of the 2030 Agenda requires renewed commitment and enhanced partnership from all stakeholders.
 Additionally, the COVID-19 pandemic threatens to stall or even reverse progress on the SDGs.
 Singapore and other countries will need to work together to intensify efforts as we embark on this Decade of Action.

 Singapore undertook our first Voluntary National Review (VNR) of the SDGs at the 2018 UN High-Level Political Forum in July.
 More information on our SDG efforts and our first VNR can be found on the official UN SDGs website.